rwaples/Copenhagen/Files/day1.md

 zcat Results/PEL.geno.gz | grep -1 - | wc -l
 ```

-Why are there some many sites with missing genotypes?
+Why are there so many sites with missing genotypes?

 The mean depth per sample is around 2-3X, therefore genotypes cannot be assigned with very high confidence.